Winner of the Chambers UK Personal Injury / Clinical Negligence Silk of the Year 2016.

-Andrew's clinical negligence practice has recently involved cases concerning cerebral palsy caused by hypoxia at birth, failure to diagnose, urology, cardiology and neurosurgery.
+Andrew's clinical negligence practice has recently involved cases concerning cerebral palsy caused by hypoxia at birth, failure to diagnose, urology, Spinal cord haematoma, cardiology and neurosurgery.

-Andrew represented the family of Carlos Estrada before the coroner at the 8 week Inquest into the terrorist attack at In Amenas, Algeria.
-For most of the 69 witnesses Andrew led the questioning for the bereaved families.
-The coroners verdict included many findings of fact which highlighted the lack of security at the facility.
+Andrew also represented the family of Carlos Estrada before the coroner at the 8 week Inquest into the terrorist attack at In Amenas, Algeria.
+For most of the 69 witnesses, Andrew led the questioning for the bereaved families.
+The coroner's verdict included many findings of fact which highlighted the lack of security at the facility.

 Granted temporary rights of audience of the Cayman Island bar Andrew has experience of personal injury litigation in the Cayman Islands.